Craig Benson: Governor of New Hampshire

 Benson began running for governor of New Hampshire in 2001, promising to use technology and greater efficiency to save money in state government.
-Political signs appeared across the Granite State proclaiming "This is Benson Country."
+Political signs appeared across New Hampshire proclaiming "This is Benson Country."
 He was elected governor on November 5, 2002, in an open race to succeed the retiring governor, Jeanne Shaheen.
 In the primaries, Benson spent more than $15 million—$11 million of it his own money—in an effort to defeat former state Senator Bruce Keough and former U.S. Senator Gordon Humphrey to win the Republican nomination, making Benson's victory one of the most expensive in American history.
-In the general election, Benson easily defeated Democratic state Senator Mark Fernald, 59 percent to 38 percent.
+In the general election, Benson easily defeated Democratic state Senator Mark Fernald, by 90,386 votes.
 Benson successfully made Fernald's support for a statewide income tax the dominant issue in the race.
 Benson spent more than $9 million, again mostly his own money, in this race.